Tracking Shows Russian Meddling Efforts Evolving Ahead Of 2018 Midterms

 Still, those on both sides of the aisle understand that there has been no letup.

-"The Russian effort to undermine our democracy did not end with Election Day in 2016 — these tools, whether creation of fake accounts, or the use of automated bots, continues on an ongoing basis," said Virginia Sen. Mark Warner, the top Democrat on the Senate intelligence committee, told NPR.
+"The Russian effort to undermine our democracy did not end with Election Day in 2016 — these tools, whether creation of fake accounts, or the use of automated bots, continues on an ongoing basis," Virginia Sen. Mark Warner, the top Democrat on the Senate intelligence committee, told NPR.

 "This is not just an elections issue," added Fly, the former Rubio aide.
 "The reality is that Russian interference never stopped."